 Second, you can focus on the establishment's duty to provide reasonable and necessary security for its customers.
 This may be seen as a form of premises liability.
 But what's reasonably necessary depends on the circumstances.

 A business that caters to people having a drink before attending the theater probably won't need much security, but a pub that has a reputation for fights and drug use in the bathrooms probably needs to take strict steps to avoid reasonably foreseeable problems, including:

 Third, the establishment may be in violation of a state or local law restricting the sale of alcohol, including statutes related to:

 If the nightclub or bar's violation of one of these laws contributes to a fight that causes an injury, that may help the plaintiff's case in a personal injury lawsuit.

-As in any personal injury case, there are things that you can do immediately after the incident that will help your case immensely, assuming you are in a condition to do them.
+As in any personal injury case, there are things that you can do immediately after the incident that will help your case immensely.
+The sooner you do these things, the better, but make sure you're in a condition to do so.

 First, get proper medical attention.
 Not only is this important for your health and safety, but it can strengthen any case you decide to bring.
 It's a lot harder to convince a judge or jury about the severity of your injuries if you have no medical records to back up your claims, or if you waited several days to get checked out by a doctor.
 Learn more about how medical treatment affects a personal injury claim.